DavesCodeMusings/mqttbaby/README.md

 * How to read and save binary data to files.

 ## Next Steps
-My focus for future enhancements is to create sample functions for reading DHT22 temperature/humidity data and BMP280 barometric pressure.
-Deep sleep capability for battery-powered devices is also something I'm considering.
-And, if I can figure out how to echo characters when using Serial.readStringUntil(), I will add that feature.
+My focus for future enhancements is to create sample functions for reading DHT22 temperature/humidity data and BMP280 barometric pressure devices.
+DS18B20 or simple termistor probes are also on my to-do list for monitoring the basement freezer temperature.
+Deep sleep capability for battery-powered devices is something I'm considering to avoid having to use a USB poer supply outdoors.
+And, if I can figure out how to echo characters when using Serial.readStringUntil(), I will definitely add that feature.

 I probably will not be adding any capability for receiving MQTT messages, outputting to a display, JSON / YAML config files, or over the air (OTA) updates.